 - Discuss the meaning of the stars, stripes, and colors of the flag.
 When walking through your neighborhood or on a family trip, see how many flags you can find.

 - Show children the correct way to display and fold a flag.
 Guidance may be available from local scout troop, military installation, or veteran’s organization.
-(Can you spot the problem with the flag shown in the photo above?
-See ANSWER below.)

 - Read the Declaration of Independence and the Bill of Rights.
 Talk about why the writers decided to write what they did.
 Let your children pretend they are staring their own country and create their own framework of rights and responsibilities.